open-voice-interoperability/website/site/content/join/_index.md

   blurbs:
     - image: /img/noun_work_created_by_sophia_bai_1923532.png
       text: >-
-        OVN will drive industry awareness and advocacy of the opportunity, challenges and impact of AI-voice in consumer-facing industries.
-We will sponsor research that will explore, develop and assert standards and technologies of open voice.
+        OVN will sponsor research that will explore, develop and assert standards and technologies of open voice.
     - image: /img/noun_research_created_by_youmena_1628459-1-.png
       text: >-
         OVN members will enjoy first access to the Open Voice standards